julianeon/julianeon/books.md

 For period fiction, Clarke's Jonathan Strange and Mr. Norrell.

+For contemporary fiction, Smith's White Teeth.

 On the longer side: In Search of Lost Time, War and Peace, Moby Dick, Vol. 1 of The Arabian Nights (1 of 3).

 ### Nonfiction

-Startup histories: Stone's The Everything Store (Amazon), Levy's Facebook: The Inside Story, Frier's No Filter (Instagram).
+Startup histories: Stone's The Everything Store (Amazon), Levy's Facebook: The Inside Story, Frier's No Filter (Instagram), Bilton's Hatching Twitter.

 For a history of tech, Fire In The Valley is outstanding.